sonar-scala/sonar-scala/README.md

 ```bash
 export SONAR_SCANNER_OPTS="-agentlib:jdwp=transport=dt_socket,server=y,suspend=y,address=8000"
 ```
-One you've that, `sonnar-scanner` should display the following message `Listening for transport dt_socket at address: 8000`.
+Once you've done that, `sonnar-scanner` should display the following message `Listening for transport dt_socket at address: 8000`.
 You can now attach your IDE to the process on port `8000`, set breakpoints and debug the code.

 # Credits
 This project is a continuation of sonar-scala plugin, which was originally developed by [Sagacify](https://github.com/Sagacify/sonar-scala) and integrates code from two other SonarQube plugins [Sonar Scalastyle Plugin](https://github.com/NCR-CoDE/sonar-scalastyle) and [Sonar Scoverage Plugin](https://github.com/RadoBuransky/sonar-scoverage-plugin).